jajoosiddhant/Advanced-Embedded-Software-Development-AESD/README.md

 # Advanced-Embedded-Software-Development
-Consists of Projects and Assignments Completed in Advanced Embedded Software Development Course | ECEN 5013-002 | University of Colorado, Boulder.
+Projects completed under Prof. Rick Heidebrecht in Advanced Embedded Software Development.

+Each Project consists of a readme file describing about the Project.

+Contributor - Siddhant Jajoo